djipco/opal/README.md

   without the start marker, with reliability considerations documented separately.
 - **SPI and other reliable local buses**: OPAL framing applies directly.

-When a device advertises a transport via the `Transport type` field in its INFO response, that value identifies the transport binding the device implements.

 ## Conformance

 An implementation is considered OPAL 1.0 conformant if it:

-- Accepts all request commands defined in this specification with the framing described.
+- Accepts all request messages defined in this specification with the framing described.
-- Validates the start marker, command range, payload length, and CRC-16 on every received message.
+- Validates the start marker, identifier range, payload length, and CRC-16 on every received message.
 - Rejects malformed messages by emitting an appropriate `ERROR` response without affecting the state of prior valid messages.
 - Responds to `Request Device Information` with a properly formatted `INFO` response containing